 And unlike many other online sites, we’re located in the state (Springboro) and are recognized as the top website for affordable Ohio private medical insurance.
 The rates you view are the lowest prices offered by each carrier, whether on or off-Exchange.
 If you aren’t offered group benefits by your employer, and you have not reached age 65 yet, you will be able to easily choose a budget-friendly plan and obtain coverage.

-In Ohio, UnitedHealthcare, Anthem Blue Cross and Blue Shield, Aetna, Humana, Cigna, Molina, and Medical Mutual offer competitive rates (under-65 and Senior products).
+In Ohio, UnitedHealthcare, Anthem Blue Cross and Blue Shield, Aetna, Humana, Paramount, Cigna, Molina, and Medical Mutual offer competitive rates (under-65 and Senior products).
 Attractively-priced options are also available through Ambetter, SummaCare, Oscar, and CareSource.
 Individual policies are no longer medically underwritten, so pre-existing conditions do not increase the rate.

 NOTE: policies are not offered in all counties from each company.
 For example, Premier previously wrote business in the Dayton area (Montgomery, Warren, Greene Butler County area), while SummaCare writes business in the Akron/Canton area.
 Anthem offers under-65 plans in selected counties.
 Medical Mutual offers Marketplace plans in many areas of the Buckeye State.
 Oscar has expanded their service area, and offers plans in the Columbus and Cleveland areas.

 Previous reform changes impact the rate you pay, now that federal subsidies are available to reduce the cost of your policy.
 We review those changes with you and discuss what specific steps should be taken to maximize your savings.
 New policies are issued as Exchange (or Marketplace) contracts and updated coverage can add benefits and change deductibles.
+Newborns can typically be added to existing Marketplace plans.

 For example, 10 “essential benefits” are included in all policies.
 This coverage provides traditional items (office visits, prescriptions, ER, and inpatient/outpatient hospital treatment) along with maternity and mental-illness assistance.
 Depending on the “Tier” of your plan, you may not have to meet a deductible for many expensive expenses and procedures.
+Gold tier plans and selected plans in other tiers may not require a deductible for ER visits.

 Inpatient and outpatient hospital visits, specialty prescription drugs, and ER visits, generally are subject to a deductible.
 Maternity benefits, although covered, are also subject to a deductible.
 Online telemed visits, generic drugs, and preventative office visits typically do not have to meet a deductible.
 (Qualified preventative visits are provided with no out-of-pocket expenses)